 How to Make Tomato Soup

-Making tomato soup from scratch is as simple as sautéing onions in butter, adding the rest of the ingredients and boiling for a bit before blending everything up until smooth.
+Making homemade tomato soup from scratch is as simple as sautéing onions in butter, adding the rest of the ingredients and boiling for a bit before blending everything up until smooth.
 Yep, it’s that simple.

 I used to pour the soup (in batches) into a blender and would often get sprayed with hot liquid.
 Not fun, plus there were extra dishes to wash.